 - Example: 2D Convolution

 - In order to simplify the data movement logic, the developer can also consider different ways of storing the data in memory.
-For instance, accessing data in DRAM in a row-major fashion can be very inefficient.
-Rather than implementing a dedicated data-mover in the kernel, it may be better to transpose the data in SW and store in column-major order instead which will greatly simply HW access patterns.
+For instance, accessing data in DRAM in a column-major fashion can be very inefficient.
+Rather than implementing a dedicated data-mover in the kernel, it may be better to transpose the data in SW and store in row-major order instead which will greatly simply HW access patterns.

 - In this situation, optimizing the interface functions requires creating internal caching structures that gather enough data and organize it appropriately to minimize the overhead of global memory accesses while being able to satisfy the sequential order expected by the streaming interface

 - Maximize the port width of the interface, i.e., the bit-width of